Spectra of infinite graphs via freeness with amalgamation: Universal Covers: Algebraic Description of the Spectrum

-\textbf{Restatement of Theorem \ref{thm:system}} (Aomoto). \emph{Let $A_\G$ be a Jacobi matrix on a finite graph $\G$ with parameters $\{a_e\}, \{b_v\}$ as in (\ref{eqn:jacobi}) and let $w_u(z)$ be the Cauchy transforms for $A_{\T}$ as in (\ref{eq:rootedcauchydef}).
-Then, the following system of equations holds for all $z \in \mathbb{C}$ in a neighborhood of infinity and for all real $z$ outside the convex hull of the spectrum $\sigma(A_\T)$: }

-\begin{proof}[Proof of Theorem \ref{thm:system}] As in the statement, for every $i\in [n]$ let $w_i(z)$ be the Cauchy transform of the spectral measure of $A_\mathcal{T}$ corresponding to $i$.
-Let $W(z) \myeq G_{X_\G}(zI_n)$.
-From Lemma \ref{lemmadiagonalcauchy} we know that $W(z)$ is diagonal.
+\begin{proof}[Proof of Theorem \ref{thm:system}] As in the statement, for every $i\in [n]$ let $w_i(z)$ be the Cauchy transform of $\mu_i$, the spectral measure of $A_\mathcal{T}$ corresponding to $i$.
+Let $W(z) \myeq G_{X_\G}(zI_n)$, and note that from Observation \ref{obs:diagonalcauchy} we know that $W(z)$ is diagonal.
 Moreover, from Observation \ref{obsCauchy} we have that

-and $w_i(z) > 0$ for sufficiently large real $z$.
-Plugging into the definition of $R$-transform (\ref{eqn:defrtrans}) we obtain
+Moreover, because they are Cauchy transforms, for any $i$ we have that $w_i(z) > 0$ for all sufficiently large real $z$.
+Using the definition of the $R$-transform in (\ref{eqn:defrtrans}) we obtain

 for all $1 \le i \le n$.
 After substituting in the expression for $R_{X_{\mathcal{G}}}$ from Proposition \ref{prop:lehner} and simplifying, we get that the system of equations in the theorem statement holds for sufficiently large positive real $z$.
 Since $w_u(z)$ is holomorphic and $w_u(z) \to 0$ as $|z| \to \infty$, both sides of the equations are holomorphic in a neighborhood of infinity, so by analytic continuation the system of equations holds in a neighborhood of infinity.
-Since $w_u(z) w_v(z) > 0$ for all $u,v$ when $z$ is real and outside the convex hull of the spectrum $\sigma(A_\T)$, the system of equations holds for these $z$ as well, as the singularity of the square root is always avoided. \end{proof}
+Since $w_i(z) w_j(z) > 0$ for all $i,j$ when $z$ is real and outside the convex hull of the spectrum $\Spec(A_\T)$, the system of equations holds for these $z$ as well, as the singularity of the square root is always avoided. \end{proof}

-\begin{remark} If $\G$ is allowed to have half-loops (see Section \ref{subsecuniversalcovers}) then Theorem \ref{thm:system} holds where each half-loop $e=\{u,u\}$ contributes $\sqrt{1 + 4a_e^2 w_u(z)^2}$ to the summation, without the factor of 2 that would appear if $e$ were a whole-loop. \end{remark}